 British Airways’ Club World London City A318

-As Lufthansa describes the cabins, these “new, innovative seats make travelling even more comfortable.”
+As Lufthansa describes the cabins, these “new, innovative seats make traveling even more comfortable.”
 Even more comfortable?
 Have they flown one of their intra-Europe planes?
 They describe this as offering a “completely new flight experience.”

 Lufthansa’s new A321neo seat